kellerflint/Course-Resources/content/AI For Devs - ML Pathway.md

     - Grid search
     - Random search
     - Bayesian optimization
-- Regularization techniques (L1, L2)?
-- Error analysis and iterative improvement?
+- Error analysis and iterative improvement

 ## Module 9 - Model Deployment
-- Creating a simple API for model deployment (e.g., using Flask)
+- Creating a simple API for model deployment (using Flask)
 - Monitoring model performance in production
 - Ethical considerations in AI/ML
     - Bias and fairness in machine learning